aragon/hack/docs/guides-buidler-migration.md

 ## 5. Migrate tests

 Since the Aragon Buidler plugin uses truffle 5, you may have to migrate part of your tests.
-Here are a few tips on the process.
+Here are a few tips to ease the process.

 ### Async/Await